bratpeki/tools/docs/aud.md

 | [WaoN](https://github.com/kichiki/WaoN) | A Wave-to-Notes transcriber (GUI) |

 <!--
+TODO: Generally revamp this.
+Mac, Linux and Windows VSTs are all a thing.
+VST can be v2 or v3.

 These plugin formats are sorted alphabetically, and help me when doing the same in the table below:

 AAX